cmvandrevala/more-than-equations/content/Computer Science/In-Class Activities/Point of Sale.md

 ---
 title: Point of Sale
-tags: [c-plus-plus, csc-121, classes]
+tags: [c-plus-plus, csc-121, csc-122, classes, composition]
-description: This activity will give you some practice writing classes.
+description: This activity will give you some practice writing and composing classes.
 ---

 ## 🔖 Background Information